-Select Dream Press Releases and Notices in Beijing, August and September 2017
+Select Dream Press Releases and Notices in Beijing and Wuhan, August and September 2017

 I. Press releases: SF Opera will bring ‘Dream of the Red Chamber’ production to China

 News was reported by Mercury News, Opera Wire, and Broadway World.

 i) by Sue Gilmore at Mercury News, 8/16/2017: http://www.mercurynews.com/2017/08/16/sf-opera-will-bring-dream-of-the-red-chamber-production-to-china/ This tour to Beijing, Changsha and Wuhan will feature composer Bright Sheng as conductor as well as some cast changes in the original San Francisco Opera’s production. “’Dream of the Red Chamber'” had a profound impact in connecting San Francisco Opera to its broader Bay Area community,” SF Opera’s General Director Matthew Shilvock said.
 “It’s thrilling, then, that this impact will continue as ‘Dream of the Red Chamber’ travels to China in one of the most exciting American-Chinese cultural bridges to emerge in recent years.”